nareshbhatia/bullsfirst-exercise/exercises/exercise-2-sign-in-page.md

 # Exercise 2: Sign-In Page

+This exercise is focused on form handling and validation.

 Implement the sign-in page as shown in the
 [visual design](https://www.figma.com/file/UdOTt1Z2fTnm0Cbi0FA1We/Bullsfirst).
 This is a responsive page and should look good on mobile, tablets and desktop.